 Straight Round: Chain 1, sc in every stitch.
 Slip stitch to join.

-The number of straight rounds you need to make depends on how many increase rounds you did.
-For instance, if you did 5 rounds of increase you also need to make 5 straight rounds.
+Create the same number of straight rounds as you did increase rounds.
+If you created 5 rounds of increase you will need to make 5 straight rounds.

-Since it’s the opposite of increase round, you’ll be using the same stitches, but instead of making two sc in one stitch, you’ll have to single crochet two stitches together (sc 2 together).
+To decrease the rounds, decrease each round by 6 stitches.
+You will be doing the opposite of what you did when you increased each round.
+You will be using the same stitches, but instead of making two single crochet in one stitch, you will have to single crochet two stitches together.

 Work the increase round backwards.
 So if you have 4 increase rounds, the repeat stitches of your first round is the following: sc, sc, sc 2 together.